deebs67/hello-world/README.md

 git add -A
-git commit -m "some commit message" git push
+git commit -m "some commit message" git push git checkout -- filename  # To restore a file which has been deleted

 For some reason, those above commands appear on separate lines in a file editor, but all on the same line on the Github web page.